tournepivoine/shinpokered-fr/README.md

 - Updating a save to a new hack version now checks to see if the elite-4 were already defeated
 - Fixed the wrong text pointer in vermilion city
 - Fixed problem with the menu selection byte changing if opponent switches first (affects mimic and others)
+- If Transform copies an opponent's Transform move, and the the PP of that move is < 6, it will copy that move's instantaneous PP less 1.

 #Bugfixes